- Policy prepared by: Andy Smart

 The GDPR applies to ‘personal data’ meaning any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.

-EPI needs to gather and use certain information about individuals in the course of its business as an up-stream oil and gas consultancy.
+EPI needs to gather and use certain information about individuals in the course of its business as an energy consultancy.

 These individuals can include customers, consultants, suppliers, business contacts, employees and other people the organisation has a relationship with or may need to contact.